helpimaghost/VOIDBREAKER-VR/README.md

 - Gun- Yes, this is a first person shooter and you have a gun.
 Your guns handle as follows:
 - Tapping or holding LT, or firing your weapon will switch Aim Mode to Right Controller
-- Tapping RB, Reloading, or lowering your Right Hand to your side will switch Aim Mode to back Headset
+- Tapping RB, Reloading, or lowering your Right Hand to your side will switch Aim Mode back to Headset
  - Hold LT to stabilize your shot spread, RT to Fire, Reload with (B), Ammo/Attachments with D-Pad Up and Left **NOTE**- Re-center your view if the crosshair feels off!
-It is not 100% perfect, but should line up pretty well.
-NOTE- Re-center your view if the crosshair feels off!
 It is not 100% perfect, but should line up pretty well.

 Movement